 Integral Seam Hooked Seam

+3.2.4 Evaluation Service Agency: Organization evaluating building products or finished construction for conformance to applicable codes and standards and publishing report or listing documents summarizing conclusions.
+The agency shall be accredited for the applicable product scope in accordance with ISO/IEC Standard 17065.
+The agency’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011 and that is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) or another approved agency.

-Exposed Fastener Panel: A cold-formed, sheet steel panel that is attached to the substrate by driving fasteners through the exterior of the panel and into the support member.
+3.2.5 Exposed Fastener Panel: A cold-formed, sheet steel panel that is attached to the substrate by driving fasteners through the exterior of the panel and into the support member.
 These panels are also commonly referred to as corrugated or through-fastened panels.
 Figure 2 illustrates examples of typical exposed fastener panel types.

 Figure 2: Examples of Exposed Fastener Panels